eddieurfaust/cookiecutter_python_general/README.md

 # My Python Project Template

-This is a [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to create a new Python project.
-It sets up a new project with a `.gitignore`, virtual environment, `pylintrc` from the Google Style Guide, and pre-configured settings for VSCode with pylint and black.
+This is a [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for setting up a new Python project.
+It includes a `.gitignore`, virtual environment, `.pylintrc` based on the Google Style Guide, and pre-configured settings for VSCode with pylint and black.

 ## Features

-- `.gitignore` setup for Python
+- `.gitignore` configured for Python
 - Virtual environment creation
 - pylint and black installation
-- `pylintrc` setup following Google Style Guide
+- `.pylintrc` configured according to Google Style Guide
 - VSCode settings for Python development
 - Initial Git commit